Azure/azure-openapi-validator/docs/rules.md

 Please refer to [system-data-in-properties-bag.md](./system-data-in-properties-bag.md) for details.

+### TagsAreTopLevelPropertiesOnly

+Validates that `tags` is not defined in the properties bag, but rather as a top-level property.

+Please refer to [tags-are-top-level-properties-only.md](./tags-are-top-level-properties-only.md) for details.

 ### TenantLevelAPIsNotAllowed

 Tenant level APIs are strongly discouraged and subscription or resource group level APIs are preferred instead.